boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Scales (assuming you are prepared to pay)

 Disadvantages
- - Slow... at scale IE not in RAM
+ - Slow... at scale if you cannot fit your corpus in RAM
  - Harder to scale because gotta duplicate all the data
+ - Writing high performance string searches is a very hard problem

+### Inverted Index

 Inverted index.
-Pretty much building a map of terms to documents and then intersecting them and ranking.
+This is pretty much building a map of terms to documents and then intersecting them and ranking.
 One issue with this technique is that you end up with enormous term lists, known as posting lists for common terms.
 As mentioned previously we cannot use stop words to reduce this, and even if we did there is a lot of repetition in code so you tend to get a lot of huge posting lists.

 Advantages
  - Easy to query
  - Does not miss terms
- - Can store TF alongside terms as a positional index
+ - Can store TF alongside terms creating a positional index
  - Fast and easy; intersecting posting lists is something you can hand off to your most junior developer (at least initially)
  - Query execution time is related to the number of returned results